Save big (up to $1,875) on small business tools with our free membership, business.com+

 Supervisors and managers are the people in your business who drive the use of your call center software.
 They should be able to configure the system as easily as possible in order to hit the targets you set for them.

 Many software platforms feature extra tools, such as workforce management apps, to help supervisors and managers improve their overall performance.
-Workforce management apps anticipate expected demand for sales, customer service and technical support based on historical and wider data.
-This helps supervisors ensure they have the staff with the correct skills for shifts as well as the right number of staff.
+Forrester found that AI-enhanced workforce management and automation helped organizations avoid $1.7 million in agent hiring and staffing-related costs over three years, thanks to better forecasting and more efficient scheduling.
+Workforce management apps also anticipate expected demand for sales, customer service and technical support based on historical and wider data.
+This helps supervisors ensure they’re staffing their business with the right number of agents with the right mix of skills.

 Supervisors can also choose how calls are routed.
 Many call center software packages now offer, for example, skills-based routing.
 On each agent’s system profile, a supervisor can add the tasks they’re best at helping customers with.
 When a call or message comes in, the software sends the customer to the person most likely to resolve their issue within one call.